Student profile

 Why Surrey?

-I chose to come to Surrey for a number of reasons.
+I was attracted to Surrey for a number of reasons.
 Firstly, for what the programme had to offer.
 Upon graduating not only would I be receiving a MSc in Human Resource (HR) Management, but I would also have the incredible opportunity to obtain the CIPD [Chartered Institute of Personnel and Development] Level 7 accreditation and, as result, help me build a career in HR.

 "I wanted to make sure I could obtain as much HR knowledge as possible within my one-year programme to prepare me for a career in HR"